roshnivinith/roshnivinith.github.io/_posts/7-1-1-things-to-do.md

 ## Things To Do

 The Bay Area is filled with things to do!
-Here are a few of our favorites, sorted roughly geographically<br>
+Here are a few of our favorites, sorted roughly geographically<br><br>

 ### Mountain View Area (close to the museum and the hotel) <br>
 - **[Computer History Museum](http://www.computerhistory.org/)**:  Of course this tops the list!
 Email us at roshnivinith@gmail.com for free passes! <br>